Seeing pink? You’re not the only one.

 Picnic beside the pink!
 Take a four-hour drive from Melbourne, followed by a short walk down to the salty lake.
 Stay in Dimboola or Horsham to make the most of your visit.

-Your Nearest G’day Park—Horsham Holiday Park
+Your Nearest G’day Parks—Horsham Holiday Park